leeds-bag/bag_wiki/docs/how_to_regrid_xesmf_tutorial.md

 # Next time: reuse the saved weights (much faster)
 regridder = xe.Regridder(ds, target_grid, 'bilinear', filename='my_weights.nc', reuse_weights=True)
 ```

-    This is especially useful when you need to regrid many variables or process data in chunks, as you only need to compute the weights once.

 - **Parallel Processing**: If you have access to a cluster or multicore machine, dask can distribute the computation.
 Set up a dask cluster for even faster processing.